business photography

 Today I received an e-mail from someone who runs a small clothing store.
 The subject title of the e-mail was, “I was mislead by a photographer.”

-This person had hired a photographer to shoot some advertising pictures for their store which sells children’s clothing and accessories.
+This person had hired a photographer to shoot some advertising pictures for their children’s clothing store.

 It appears that the photographer didn’t deliver any usable images or even the promised number of pictures.
 The photographer also didn’t deliver the promised, model-released pictures of children wearing the store’s clothing.
-So at this point, the business has nothing it can use.
+The business has nothing it can use.

 Continue reading →